JiBing17/pokemonAPI/README.md

 ## Overview
+This was a final project for a 8 week React course, organized by IEEE in collaboration with the College of Engineering.
+I wasn't able to complete this project at the time but decided to start over a year later to not only complete the project, but to go beyond and keep integrating it over time.

 This project allows Pokémon fans to explore detailed information about over 1,000 Pokémon species.
-Utilizing PokeAPI, this project demonstrates advanced data handling and UI design, making it a modern pokédex
+Utilizing PokeAPI, this project demonstrates advanced data handling and UI design, making it a modern pokédex.

 ## Features
 1. **User Authentication:**